 There are discrete small horny grey/red papules visible around the hair orifice giving an appearance of goose flesh.

 It does improve with age so can be left alone to improve with time.
 Otherwise a series of glycolic acid peels can be applied in the clinic.
 Four peels needs to be done 2 weeks apart.
-It is 100 euros per peel per area but a course of 4 peels can be purchased for a discounted rate of 300 euros.
 This softens the skin and improves the appearance a lot but does not completely eliminate it.
 Frequent use of a glycolic acid cream will also maintain the effect and improve the appearance of skin in general.
 This can be purchased at our clinic.